markusleemet/PlaytechAutomationDeveloperPositionTestAssignment/README.md

 # Playtech Automation Developer position test assignment

 To run Selenium tests run Main class main method.
 Default RemoteWedDriver for Selenium tests is FirefoxDriver.
-It can be changed by changing driver class variable inside SeleniumTest class.
+It can be changed by changing class variable 'driver' inside SeleniumTest class.
+Test results will be printed into the following file './testResults/seleniumTestResults' .

 ## System under tests: